 Tag Archives: Energy

-Please use the form below to register for the event.
+Please complete the form below to register to attend this event.

 Dundee church is seventh to achieve an Eco-Congregation Gold Award

 This means that they have met or exceeded Eco-Congregation’s Gold Award standards in spiritual living, practical living and global living, while also addressing some more general aspects of environmental care.
 As our most challenging Award, a successful Gold assessment recognises congregations which have developed a long-term commitment to promoting environmental issues as an integral part of their congregational life.